 Premiums for continuation can be up to the group rate plus a two (2) percent administration fee.
-In the event of a Dependent's disability, the premiums for continuation for the Employee and Dependents can be up to 150 percent of the group rate for months 19-29 if the disabled Dependent is covered.
+In the event of a Dependent's disability, the premiums for continuation can be up to 150% of the group rate for months 19-29 if the disabled Dependent is covered.
+If the qualifying event for continuation is the Employee's Total Disability, the administration fee is not permitted.
 All premiums are paid directly to the Employer.